Is there a shingles vaccine?

 Your GP will be able to prescribe you the best treatment depending on the severity of your shingles.

-Shingles will resolve on its own within a few weeks without treatment, but dermatologists (doctors who specialise in identifying and treating skin conditions) strongly recommend some form of treatment.
-Without it, you may get pain, numbness, itching and tingling that can last for months or even years.
+Shingles will resolve on its own within a few weeks without treatment, but dermatologists strongly recommend some form of treatment.
+Dermatologists are doctors who specialise in identifying and treating skin conditions.
+Without treatment, you may get pain, numbness, itching and tingling that can last for months or even years.

 There are medicines available to help you control your symptoms and make the rash clear up more quickly.